adibender/chagas-vector-sdm/README.md

 workflow and uses freely available data only.
 Note: the folder structure is described further below after the exemplary analysis.

+If anything is unclear or not working, please don't hesitate to open up an issue.

 # Examplary analysis